 Northern Funds is a firm that provides investment management to nonprofit clients.
 They primarily provide their services regionally, with most clients in North Dakota (although they are present in other states as well).

-Most Northern Funds clients are hospitals and vocational rehabilitation services with revenues ranging from $22 million to $224 million.
+Most Northern Funds clients are vocational rehabilitation services, outpatient health care practitioners and facilities, hospitals, museums, historical sites, and similar institutions, religious organizations, and trade associations with revenues ranging from $10 million to $26 million.

 Log in to see a complete profile, including complete list of identified clients.